The Stone Tape: Cultural significance

 The Stone Tape remains well-regarded to this day.
 Roger Fulton, writing in The Encyclopedia of TV Science Fiction, calls it "arguably the most creepy drama ever seen on television".
 The writer and critic Kim Newman regards it as "one of the masterpieces of genre television, an authentic alliance of mind-stretching science fiction concepts with horror and suspense plot mechanics".
-Writer and member of The League of Gentlemen, Jeremy Dyson feels that The Stone Tape "strikes a note that it just circumnavigates your intellect and gets you on a much deeper level [...] it just has this impact on you, rather like being in the room itself.
-Extraordinary piece of work".
+Writer and member of The League of Gentlemen Jeremy Dyson feels that The Stone Tape "strikes a note that it just circumnavigates your intellect and gets you on a much deeper level [...] it just has this impact on you, rather like being in the room itself.
+Extraordinary piece of work."
 Writer Grant Morrison recalled The Stone Tape as "really creepy and very memorable.
 Just brilliant images.
-That scared the hell out of me!".
-Sergio Angelini, writing for the British Film Institute's Screenonline, has said that "The Stone Tape stands as perhaps his (Nigel Kneale's) finest single work in the genre".
+That scared the hell out of me!"
+Sergio Angelini, writing for the British Film Institute's Screenonline, has said that "The Stone Tape stands as perhaps his (Nigel Kneale's) finest single work in the genre."
 Lez Cooke, in his book British Television Drama: A History, has praised the play as "one of the most imaginative and intelligent examples of the horror genre to appear on British television, a single play to rank alongside the best of Play for Today".

 A BBC radio play was produced in 2015 written by Matthew Graham and Peter Strickland.
 It features a cameo from Jane Asher.

-The Stone Tape and other works by Kneale are analysed as part of the 2016 book 'The Wierd and the Eerie' by cultural theorist Mark Fisher.
+The Stone Tape and other works by Kneale are analysed as part of the 2016 book 'The Weird and the Eerie' by cultural theorist Mark Fisher.

+The Stone Tape and Kneale are referenced by Anthony Horowitz in his novel The Word Is Murder.
+In the book, he compares an old house to the one appearing in the movie, and he states how much of an inspiration Kneale has been for him.

 Home video release

 A DVD was released by the British Film Institute in 2001 with a commentary by Nigel Kneale and critic Kim Newman, sleeve notes by Kim Newman and the script of the play as well as the script of The Road.
 This edition is now out of print.
 In 2013 the DVD was re-released with new cover art by 101 Films, which also included the commentary by Kneale and Newman.
-It was also included in a two-disc edition with the BBC's Ghostwatch programme from 1992.
+It was also included in a two-disc edition with the BBC's Ghostwatch programme from 1999.

 Soundtrack release

 The soundtrack from this film, composed by Desmond Briscoe at the BBC Radiophonic Workshop, was released on 13 April 2019 on 10" green vinyl for Record Store Day 2019.
-It is to be reissued as a bonus disc in the Record Store Day exclusive 6-CD box set Four Albums 1968 - 1978 29 August 2020.
+It was reissued as a bonus disc in the Record Store Day exclusive 6-CD box set Four Albums 1968 - 1978 on 29 August 2020.